esallychang/modified-intro-to-rnaseq-hpc/lessons/10_QC_Qualimap.md

 #### Creating a genome index

 For this workshop we have generated the genome indices for you, so that we don't get held up waiting on the generation of the indices (it takes a while and requires a lot of memory).
-The index can be found in the `/n/groups/hbctraining/intro_rnaseq_hpc/reference_data_ensembl38/ensembl38_STAR_index/` directory.
+The index can be found in `/data/NICHD-core0/references/human/gencode-v28/genome/star/human_gencode-v28`

 The command to create an index can be found in the job submission script we have linked [here](../scripts/star_genome_index.run).